-Substance Misuse is when a parent exposes a child to a controlled substance or alcohol.
-Exposure to a controlled substance or alcohol is established by:
+Substance-exposed newborn as a maltreatment occurs when a child is exposed to a controlled substance or alcohol prenatally.
+Exposure to a controlled substance or alcohol prenatally is established by:

-- A test, administered at birth, which indicated that the child's blood, urine or meconium contained any amount of alcohol or a controlled substance or metabolites of such substances, the presence of which was not the result of medical treatment administered to the mother or the newborn infant; or, - Evidence of extensive, abusive, and chronic use of a controlled substance or alcohol by a parent when the child is demonstrably adversely affected by such usage (e.g., filthy living conditions, poor parent-child interaction due to caregiver intoxication).
+- A test, administered at birth, which indicates that the child's blood, urine or meconium contained any amount of alcohol or a controlled substance or metabolites of such substances, the presence of which was not the result of medical treatment administered to the mother or the newborn infant; - A diagnosis of Neonatal Abstinence Syndrome or Fetal Alcohol Spectrum Disorder as a result of maternal use of a controlled substance or alcohol; or - Knowledge or suspicion by medical personnel or hospital staff that an infant was exposed to a controlled substance or alcohol prenatally based on physiological or neurobehavioral abnormalities (e.g., seizures, muscle tightness, rapid breathing), and/or the mother's reported use of controlled substances or alcohol prenatally when such use would likely result in neonatal toxicology or withdrawal.